fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>
  isra means travel at night.
 Al isra- the night journey.
-Al miraj means the mechanism of rising high. miraj is a personal gify to the prophet SAW from Allah ST. so many narrations about Isra and Miraj. almost half of the hadith from the meccan period are about isra and miraj
+Al miraj means the mechanism of rising high. miraj is a personal gify to the prophet  ﷺ    from Allah ST. so many narrations about Isra and Miraj. almost half of the hadith from the meccan period are about isra and miraj
 When isra ocurred?
 Most commentators say a year before Hijrah.
 Aisha narrated that Hadija dies before the salah became fard. that means that Miras happened within 1.5 years vefore HIjrah.
-Jibreel came to the prophet SAW and took him to Kaaba.
+Jibreel came to the prophet  ﷺ    and took him to Kaaba.
 He prayed two raqah then Jibreel opened his chest and washed his heart in a golden bowl inside of which was Zamzam or emaan. probably this was done to prepare the prophet for the isra.
-Musa has the second largest ummah after the prophet Muhammad SAW only two people have titile of halilullah: Ibrahim AS and the prophet Muhammad SAW
+Musa has the second largest ummah after the prophet Muhammad  ﷺ
+only two people have titile of halilullah: Ibrahim AS and the prophet Muhammad  ﷺ

 Isa told this to the prophets.
 Dajjal will come, then Isa AS will come and Dajjal will melt. then people will come to their lands and then Wadjuj and Madjuj will come out and drink all the water. untill Isa AS wil make dua to kill them and they will all die. and the lands will be covered b their bodies.
 IsaAS will make another dua to get rid of the bodies and Allah will send rain and bodies will be washed away.
 At this time it will be like a pregnant woman ready to give birth.
 Ibrahim AS said send my salam to your ummah. and tell them I have seem Jannah. its land is fertile but we must plant the plants ourselves every dhikr becomes a tree. in Jannah .
-Malik the guardian of hell never smiles even when said salam to the prophet SAW.
+Malik the guardian of hell never smiles even when said salam to the prophet  ﷺ   .
 Jibreel said Were he to have smiled to anybody that would have been you.
-The last two verses of surah Al Bakarah were given on the 7th heaven when the prophet SAW was there.
+The last two verses of surah Al Bakarah were given on the 7th heaven when the prophet  ﷺ    was there.
 The first thing Allah created is the Pen.
 Allah said 50 salah a day.
-Musa said the the prophet SAW go back to your Lord and ask to reduce the number of prayers. the prophet SAW went up and back 5 or 10 times until it was reduced to 5.
+Musa said the the prophet  ﷺ    go back to your Lord and ask to reduce the number of prayers. the prophet  ﷺ    went up and back 5 or 10 times until it was reduced to 5.
 So the Voice said it is decreed 5 salah but it will be rewarded with 50. the importance of salah. fard 17 sunna 12 witr tahajjud: 13 duha 8
-The prophet SAW prayed 50 raqa every day
+The prophet  ﷺ    prayed 50 raqa every day

 Sunna
 - "2 rakats before Fajr"
 - "4 rakats before Zuhr and 2 after"
 - "2 rakats after Maghrib"
-- "2 rakats after Isha"[5]
+- "2 rakats after Isha"

 there are 5 layers of Qadr. daily and yearly Qadr may change.
-Celebration of the prophet's SAW birthday started 600 years after his death. many of scholars opposed it.
+Celebration of the prophet's  ﷺ    birthday started 600 years after his death. many of scholars opposed it.

 </details>